The CARES Act: Charitable Giving Incentives

-- The new law temporarily suspends the requirements for required minimum distributions (RMD) for the 2020 tax year.
+- The new law temporarily suspends the requirements for required minimum distributions (RMD) for the 2020 and 2021 tax year.
 Many of our donors use their RMD to make a gift from their IRA.
 If you are 70½ or older, you can still make a gift from your IRA or name us as a beneficiary.

 Note: The following information above provides an overview of the key parts of the plan to help get charities started, but it is not intended to provide legal advice.
 Please consider discussing them with your professional advisors to determine their applicability to your individual tax situation.